valkey-io/valkey-glide/RELEASING.md

 e. `git push origin-valkey v1.x.x-rc0`

 f.
-For each time your release fails all you need to do is create new tag in which the next rc version (e.g. v0.5.0-rc3 → v0.5.0-rc4).
+If your release is unsuccessful, all you need to do is create new tag for the next RC version (e.g. v0.5.0-rc3 → v0.5.0-rc4).

 g.
 Each client has its own release procedure once the release candidate is deployed.